-The Stars Wars is without-a-doubt one of the most popular franchises created on T.V over the years with millions and millions of hardcore fans all over the globe.
-I am proudly one of them and I guess you are too.
-The journey of games based on the Star Wars universe started in 1983 with the arrival of scrolling shooter Star Wars: The Empire Strikes for Atari 2600.
+The Star Wars is without-a-doubt one of the most popular franchises ever created on T.V with millions of hardcore fans all over the globe.
+I am proudly one of them and guess you are one too.
+The journey of games based on Star Wars Universe began in 1983 with the arrival of scrolling shooter Star Wars: The Empire Strikes for Atari 2600.

 Since then, many remarkable games have been created enacting memorable sequences from the Star Wars movies and extended timelines.
 Just like movies, some of these are also lover more than the others.
 So, which Star Wars based games are worth playing?
 Let’s find out.
 Below is a list of the 12 best and most popular Star Wars games ever created.

 12. The Bounty hunter

 Platform: PlayStation 2,3,4, GameCube

-If someone wants to make a list of some of the most fan-favorite characters in the Star Wars universe then Jango Fett would definitely be high up in the list.
-While many Star Wars themed games give you a choice between a Jedi and a Sith, the Bounty Hunter is one such game that allows you to virtually live the life of the baddest, most ruthless bounty hunter Jango Fett.
+If someone wants to make a list of some of the most fan-favorite characters in the Star Wars universe then Jango Fett would definitely be high up in that list.
+While most Star Wars themed games give you a choice between either a Jedi and a Sith, the Bounty Hunter is only such game that allows you to virtually live the life of the baddest, most ruthless bounty hunter Jango Fett.

 11. Star Wars: The Force Unleashed